MinaProtocol/mina/rfcs/taskforce/0001-buildkiteci.md

 P2.3 → We use dynamic pipelines to expand work based on files touched

-P3 → Manual adhoc template expansion is replaced with *automatic* expansion using Dhall
+P3 → Manual adhoc template expansion is replaced with [automatic](#pipeline-automatic-dhall) expansion using Dhall

 P4 → BuildKite agents can be installed and tagged locally (or on your own instances) to iterate on builds on your own hardware before putting it into production

 P5 → Flakiness is explicit in the Dhall configuration

+P6 → Nix builds work inside docker containers "on my machine" so there is no evidence that they won't work on gcloud.

 ## Mapping of resource utilization to tasks